WaveEngine/EvergineDocs/manual/graphics/low_level_api/framebuffer.md

 # Framebuffer

 Framebuffers represent a collection of memory attachments that are used by a render pass instance.
-Examples of these memory attachments include the color textures  and depth texture.
+Examples of these memory attachments include color textures and a depth texture.

 ## Creation